-Most male breast reduction patients can return to work within two to three days after surgery.
-You will need to wear a compression garment for the first three weeks after surgery.
+Most male breast reduction patients can return to work within 2 to 3 days after surgery, although individual experiences vary.
+You will need to wear a compression garment for the first 3 weeks after surgery.
 Only about 10% of patients will need drains.
 Based on your specific needs, Dr. Koenig let you know when he expects you to be ready to return to work.

-Exercise is not permitted for one week, but after that time you may resume lower body workouts.
-After three weeks, there are no activity restrictions so you may exercise your upper body as well.
+Exercise is not permitted for 1 week, but after that time you may resume lower body workouts.
+After 3 weeks, there are no activity restrictions so you may exercise your upper body as well.
 Speak with Dr. Koenig before resuming exercise or other strenuous activities.

 Breast and fatty tissue removed during a male breast reduction may return if the underlying cause of the patient's gynecomastia is not addressed.
 Certain medications, health concerns, hormone fluctuations, and weight gain may cause additional trouble with male breasts in the future.

-Following your male breast reduction procedure, most patients have two small scars, approximately ½ inch, on each side of the chest and/or in the underarm region.
+Following male breast reduction procedure, most patients have 2 small scars, approximately ½ inch, on each side of the chest and/or in the underarm region.
 These scars typically fade nicely and are quickly unnoticeable.

 No. While exercise can reduce fatty tissue, it will not remove any excess skin tissue or breast tissue.